The Glen, Cork: Regeneration

 Phase II of the project commenced in October 2010.
 This phase of the project comprises the development of 59 new houses, and a substantial community facility adjacent to St Brendan's Church in the heart of the Glen.
 The community services centre will house a number of local educational, family and youth services when completed.
 This scheme builds on the substantial work undertaken in the first Phase of the Glen Regeneration where over 84 homes were upgraded and 80 new homes were provided at a cost of €26.5M.

 A new housing estate was developed in a large field in The Glen known as 'Susie's field'.
-The houses are now in areas known as Glentrasna Crescent & Glentrasna Avenue.
+The houses are now in areas known as Glentrasna Crescent and Glentrasna Avenue.
 The development commenced on site in January 2007 and was completed in July 2009.
 The scheme is housed on a 3-hectare / 7-acre site and comprises 109 housing units all of varying types and sizes.
 Units include 3 and 4 bed semi-detached houses, 2 bed sheltered houses, two and three bed apartments, duplex units as well as a Crèche.
 There are 26 dwellings, both 3 and 4 bed, allocated as Affordable type units.
 The layout of the scheme was dictated by the sloping nature of the site, which resulted in a terraced development from a North-Westerly to a South-Easterly direction.
 Many of the units have views of the City and of North Cork.
 Cork City Council collaborated with the Steiner Kindergarten to provide a preschool facility as part of the Susie's field development.